yegor256/xembly/README.md

 ## Escaping Invalid XML Text

-XML, as standard, doesn't allow certain characters in its body.
+XML, as a standard, doesn't allow certain characters in its body.
 For example, this code will throw an exception:

 ```java